jeabraham/lightroom_utilities/README.md

 Install the Lightroom Plugin:

-Place the Lua plugin (LightroomRemoveFlagged.lrplugin) in a location accessible by Lightroom.
+Place the Lua plugin (PhotoCollectionCreator.lrplugin) in a location accessible by Lightroom.

 Open Adobe Lightroom Classic, go to File > Plug-in Manager, and add the